 Welcome to the working group of Professor Zimmermann!
 Here, mass spectrometry is the method of choice.
 In our group, you can find quadrupoles, time-of-flight systems as well as high resolution ion cyclotron resonance mass spectrometry.
 Besides the high important teaching part in general analytics, instrumental analytics and - of course - mass spectrometry, we have to main research areas: 1) The investigation of the effects of different aerosols on health as well as their chemical characterisation and 2) the development and application of new mass spectrometric methods for specific questions.
 In Rostock, these focus areas are conducted by three thematic groups:

-1) Thermal analysis hyphenated to photoionisation mass spectrometry (Leader: Dr. Thorsten Streibel)
+Topic IV: Thermal analysis & photoionisation mass spectrometry (Leader: Dr. Thorsten Streibel)